egovernment/egovernment.github.io/_how-to/part-a/112-change-the-name-and-the-short-name-of-a-registration.markdown

 # Exercise

-Change the name of the `certificateOfIncentives` registration from to "Certificate of incentives (business facilitation program)".
+Change the name of the `certificateOfIncentives` registration to *"Certificate of incentives (business facilitation program)"*.

 Start with: